Like it or not, CVI cannot be diagnosed with a medical test. I sure wish it could be!

 Another condition that cannot be diagnosed medically is autism.
 Both CVI and autism are diagnosed by looking at behaviors.

 Good doctors see these behaviors, ask parents about these behaviors and diagnose CVI or autism.

-It is great to get a diagnosis from the doctor for CVI but for assessment of visual skills, the Christine Roman CVI Range must be used.
-It assesses visual skills areas that are used for creating environments and strategies to help vision improve.
-It can then be used to chart that progress.
+It is great to get a diagnosis from the doctor for CVI but for assessment of visual skills, assessment of the brain based visual skills it the only criteria for assessment.
+With the complete assessment, you have accurate information for creating environments and optimal educational programming to help foster possible vision improvement.